What is Business Insurance

 b) Financial loss due to business Interruption

-There are many different types of Business Insurance cover options, each designed to protect different areas of a business’ operation.
-Simply select which cover options which are important to your business.
+Simply select which cover options are important to your business.
 The options include:

-This covers you if a third-party claim that your negligent business activities caused them injury or property damage.
-This includes defence costs cover.
+This covers you if a third-party claims that your negligent business activities caused them injury or property damage.
+This includes cover for defence costs.

 Building insurance provides cover for loss and damage to buildings you own, as a result of an insured event (such as fire, storm, wind).